-Welcome to the NCERT Solutions for Class 11th Biology - Chapter Structural Organisation in Animals.
-This page offers a step-by-step solution to the specific question from Exercise 1, Question 9: distinguish between a simple epithelium and comp....
+Welcome to the NCERT Solutions for Class 11 Biology - Chapter Structural Organisation in Animals.
+This page offers a step-by-step solution to the specific question from Exercise 1, Question 9: .
+With detailed answers and explanations for each chapter, students can strengthen their understanding and prepare confidently for exams.
+Ideal for CBSE and other board students, this resource will simplify your study experience.

 (a) Simple epithelium and compound epithelium.